What block structure correctly defines a remote backend to Amazon S3?

 Master the HashiCorp Terraform Test with these flashcards and multiple choice questions.
 Each question includes hints and explanations to prepare you effectively.
 Set yourself up for success!

-• region: This specifies the AWS region where the S3 bucket is located, ensuring that Terraform communicates with the correct regional endpoint.
+• The region specifies the AWS region where the S3 bucket is located, which is necessary for Terraform to access the bucket correctly.

 Subscribe